- class captum.attr.GradientShap(forward_func, multiply_by_inputs=True)[source]¶

 n_samples (int, optional) – The number of randomly generated examples per sample in the input batch.
 Random examples are generated by adding gaussian random noise to each sample.
 Default: 5 if n_samples is not provided.

-stdevs (float, or a tuple of floats optional) – The standard deviation of gaussian noise with zero mean that is added to each input in the batch.
+stdevs (float or tuple of float, optional) – The standard deviation of gaussian noise with zero mean that is added to each input in the batch.
 If stdevs is a single float value then that same value is used for all inputs.
 If it is a tuple, then it must have the same length as the inputs tuple.
 In this case, each stdev value in the stdevs tuple corresponds to the input with the same index in the inputs tuple.
 Default: 0.0

 Output indices for which gradients are computed (for classification cases, this is usually the target class).
 If the network returns a scalar value per example, no target index is necessary.
 For general 2D outputs, targets can be either: